 Questions?
 Call NCOAE Support (910) 399-8090

-From the Appalachian Mountains of North Carolina to the Whitewater Rivers of the Pacific Northwest you’ll enjoy an entire semester of adventure travel!
+From the Appalachian Mountains and whitewater rivers of North Carolina to the Atlantic Coast, you’ll enjoy an entire semester of adventure travel!
 Gap Year / Semester programming with the National Center for Outdoor & Adventure Education (NCOAE) provides unparalleled adventure.
-Our 60-day Gap Semester offers the opportunity to explore rushing rivers and remote mountainside campsites, as you gain the skills and tools to expand your education and your view of the world.
+Our 42-day Gap Semester offers the opportunity to explore rushing rivers and remote mountainside campsites, as you gain the skills and tools to expand your education and your view of the world.

 Do you want to know more?

-The beaches and forests of North Carolina and the snow-capped volcanoes and rushing rivers of the Pacific Northwest serve as our classroom.
+The beaches, forests, and rushing rivers of North Carolina serve as our classroom.
 Within this landscape, you’ll develop solid outdoor skills and explore issues in environmental sustainability.

 Spend a semester with some of the best outdoor leaders in the industry.
 Gain mastery from their instruction based in the powerful NCOAE curriculum, with additional lessons in local environmental responsibility, critical thinking, communication, leadership, decision-making and teamwork.
 And at the end of this course, you’ll be able use these newly developed skills to travel the world!